wmakley/wmakley.github.io/_posts/2019-03-07-the-problem-with-service-objects-part-1.md

 ## Taking a step back

 Where did we go wrong?
-We missed the fact that the **Parent** *owns* its **Child** objects, and created a `ChildrenController` class that reached in and messed with them, bypassing the parent - even treating the child as "owning" the parent in a way.
+We confused who has ownership of `Child` objects, and created a `ChildrenController` class that reached in and messed with them, bypassing the parent - even treating the child as "owning" the parent in a way.
 Because `ChildrenController` existed, adding the callback to `Child` seemed to make total sense!
 And it worked just fine until we had to implement requirement #2.

+Clearly the callback is not a good solution here.

-In Part 2, I will discuss different ways we could use ActiveRecord to solve this problem, and why we may or may not still need the mythical "Service Object".
+In Part 2, I will discuss different ways we could use Rails and ActiveRecord to solve this problem, and why we may or may not still need the mythical "Service Object".